Tamwar Masood

 Tamwar Masood is a fictional character from the BBC soap opera EastEnders, played by Himesh Patel.
 He made his first appearance on 1 October 2007.
 On 12 March 2016, it was announced that Patel would be leaving the show, with Tamwar making his final appearance alongside Nancy Carter (Maddy Hill) on 22 April 2016.
 After more than three years together, he married Nancy off-screen, in Australia, in 2019.
+They divorced in 2022, after she returned to Albert Square without him.